 What about skipping gears from a standstill?

 It is advised to start in first gear, but if you start in the second gear you are again going to wear your clutch off.
-This time it is because when you start in first gear you can release your clutch around 8-12 kmph, but if you start in the second gear you have to take it to a higher speed to release your clutch around 15-20 kmph.
+This time it is because when you start in the first gear you can release your clutch around 5-10 KMPH, but if you start in the second gear you have to take it to a higher speed to release your clutch around 10-15 KMPH.
 Because to release the clutch you must have a higher speed according to the gear.
 It is okay to start in second in slippery conditions though, where you need more traction.

-In short, it is okay to skip gears if you are comfortable with it and, otherwise do not do it.
+In short, it is okay to skip gears if you are comfortable with it, otherwise do not do it.
 Even if you’re doing it do not do downshifting, it is more harmful to your car.